imalikov/pine_script_docs/source/faq/Techniques.rst

 We must distinguish between three outcomes:

 When a counter signal (``beginDn``) occurs, we set ``volUp`` to `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ as
-`volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__ will then start accumulating in the variable’s counterpart: ``beginDn ? na``
+`volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__ will start accumulating in the variable’s counterpart: ``beginDn ? na``
-If we encounter a trigger (``beginUp``) and we are currently cumulating for a trend in the other direction (and ``na(volUp)``) then start a new cumulative count:
+If we encounter a trigger (``beginUp``) and we are currently cumulating for a trend in the other direction (and ``na(volUp)``), then start a new cumulative count:
 ``: beginUp and na(volUp) ? volume``
-Otherwise we are already accumulating in that trend direction, so add the current `volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__ to the total:
+Otherwise, we are already accumulating in that trend direction, so add the current `volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__ to the total:
 ``: volUp + volume``

 Here we display the cumulative count in Weis Wave fashion.
-We also display the occurrences of triggers for debugging purposes:
+We also show the occurrences of triggers for debugging purposes:

 .. image:: images/Faq-Techniques-02.png